TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-marketplace-unavailable-generic.md

 ## Recommended Steps

 If this offer was created recently, please allow up to 30 minutes for this offer to be available for purchase.
-If error persists, contact support.
+If error persists, contact the publisher to find out when the purchase will be enabled.
+If unable to resolve, contact [Help and Support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) in the Azure Portal.

 ## Recommended Documents